 - Research Support - investigator initiated research, cross disciplinary multi-institutional collaborative program teams, seed funding to develop potential commercial research activities, strategically targeted and priority driven research, health services and public health research and national and international partnerships and collaborations.

-- Infrastructure Support - funding that enables the development of shared facilities and resources and provides access to national research resources, competitive funding for large equipment grants and infrastructure for independent medical research institutes.
+- Infrastructure Support - funding that enables the development of shared facilities and resources and provides access to national research resources, competitive funding for large equipment grants and infrastructure support for independent medical research institutes.

 The major funding scheme category for the grant application selected by the Chief Investigator/s from the NHMRC's research management databases.